rollbar/rollbar-ios/README.md

 Rollbar uses [PLCrashReporter](https://www.plcrashreporter.org/) to capture uncaught exceptions and fatal signals.
 Note that only one crash reporter can be active per app.
 If you initialize multiple crash reporters (i.e. Rollbar alongside other services), only the last one initialized will be active.

+### Bitcode

+Bitcode is an intermediate representation of a compiled iOS/watchOS program.
+Apps you upload to iTunes Connect that contain bitcode will be compiled and linked on the App Store.
+Including bitcode will allow Apple to re-optimize your app binary in the future without the need to submit a new version of your app to the store.

+PLCrashReporter does not yet support symbolicating apps built with bitcode.
+Until a version of PLCrashReporter is available that supports symbolication with bitcode enabled, you’ll need to disable bitcode in your project for Rollbar to be able to symbolicate your crash reports.

 ### Logging

 You can log arbitrary messages using the log methods: